litarusso/UFO_Analysis/README.md

 ## Results:

 -  I've prepared a user-friendly tool to search the data.
-The filtering criteria are "date, city, state, country, shape, duration and command.
+The filtering criteria are "date, city, state, country, shape, duration and command".
 It can be filtered by Date, City, State, Country and Shape.

 -  You can find the filtered tables below.
 You will see that those tables have every other field to understand the data selected.
 <p align="center">